MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 `crontab_daily.txt`.
 The `crontab_archive.txt` file can be used to set up cron jobs to build up an archive of data files starting in January of 2018.

-To deploy the data ingest scripts, he contents of these files should be modified if necessary to reflect absolute paths and then added to a privileged user's crontab so the scripts will be run on a daily basis.
+To deploy the data ingest scripts, the contents of these files should be modified if necessary to reflect absolute paths on the host machine and then added to a privileged user's crontab so the scripts will be run on a daily basis.

 The `test/` directory contains a `Makefile` that allows someone typing at the command line to test the data ingest scripts by running them inside the docker